altimmons/LangNotes/Python.md

  If you need to supply arguments rather than rely on the default value, then you can use a lambda function.

- Here’s an example that uses str.strip() to remove dots rather than the default whitespace:
+ Here's an example that uses str.strip() to remove dots rather than the default whitespace:

  ```py
  >>> with_dots = ["processing..", "...strings", "with....", "..map.."]